sarah-antillia/Tiled-ImageMask-Dataset-Breast-Cancer/README.md

 which can be used for a segmentation model.
 <br>

-For example, an image and mask of 4090x4090 pixel-size can be split to the tiles as shown below.<br>
+For example, an image and mask of 4090x4090 pixel-size in BCSS can be split to a lot of tiles of 512x512 as shown below.<br>
 <hr>
 <b>Image and Mask</b>
 <table>